-Sometimes it is possible to pass stones without any treatment but generally they are extremely hard, will require a laser, ultrasound or other procedure for removal to prevent infections or scarring.
-Also, bladder stones can be an indicator for other diseases which must be investigated medically.
+Sometimes it is possible to pass stones without any treatment, but generally they are extremely hard, will require a laser, ultrasound or other procedure for removal to prevent infections or scarring.
+Also, bladder stones can be an indicator of other diseases which must be investigated medically.
 Treatments will differ depending on the underlying cause.

 It is thought impossible to develop stones (kidney, bladder or gall) without eating meat and dairy products.
 A vegan diet is therefore vital when healing.
 Also drinking plenty of water is thought to help dissolve hardened stones.

 - Drink at least eight glasses of water a day.

 - Avoid urinary tract infections (try D-Mannose daily )